Voted Best Personal Injury Law Firm By Georgia Lawyers

 Our attorneys are highly skilled in motorcycle accident laws.
 In many cases, settlement is not possible until a judge rules that the proper defendants have been named, the claims asserted are valid, and there is enough evidence to proceed forward to a jury trial.
 By that point, it is too late to fix problems in the case.
 It is important that you start with an attorney that has the experience and resources necessary to put your case in the best position possible.
 Our motorcycle accident attorneys have literally spent months in the court room presenting personal injury cases and obtaining record breaking verdicts.
 We also have attorneys that have spent years working for defense firms and know the traps that are set by corporations and their insurance companies.

-10 Common Causes of Motorcycle Accidents in Georgia
+What are the 10 Common Causes of Motorcycle Accidents in Atlanta, Georgia?

 Motorcyclists are especially vulnerable on the roads due to their smaller visible size and lack of physical protection compared to cars.
 Awareness and defensive driving can help mitigate some of these risks.
 Here are 10 common causes of motorcycle accidents: